kristipatishivani/VLSI-LAB-EXP-5/README.md

-# VLSI-LAB-EXP-5
+EXP-5
 date:

                                                         SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

-AIM: To simulate and synthesis finite state machine using Xilinx ISE.
+AIM: To simulate and synthesis finite state machine using vivado2023.3.

-**APPARATUS REQUIRED: **
+APPARATUS REQUIRED:

-Xilinx 14.7
-Spartan6 FPGA

-**PROCEDURE: **
+vivado 2023.3

+PROCEDURE:
 STEP:1 Start the Xilinx navigator, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.